5 + 3

 6 7.0 1.00 6.00 3 34 0 2

-You can also view the data set in a separate window by using the function View.
+You can also view the data set in a separate window by using the function View

-Another way to explore a data set is through the function str.
+.
 This function allows the user to see the type of variables in the data set.

 'data.frame': 815 obs. of 7 variables: